- 01 Jul 2022

 Spool Directory

-The archiving process needs this directory to store some temporary data before it can be uploaded to S3.
+The archiving process needs the spool directory to store some temporary data before it can be uploaded to S3.

-This directory should be writable and have enough space to fit 10 times the Max Segment Size.
-You can make adjustments in the form mentioned in Configuration.
+Ensure that the directory is writable and has sufficient space for 10 times the Max Segment Size.
+Make adjustments with the form mentioned in Configuration.

 AWS Region

-If you are not using AWS, you do not need to configure this.
+If you are not using AWS, you do not need to configure AWS Region.

 S3 Output Base Path

-This is a prefix to the file name that works similar to a directory.
-Configuring this will help you organize data.
+S3 Output Base Path is a prefix to the file name that works similarly to a directory.
+Configure this to help organize your data.

 You can use the following variable to construct a dynamic value for each archive to give it structure: